Quasi-alternating surgeries: Introduction

 \begin{thm:plusone} If $K(r)$ is a formal L-space for some $r>0$, then $K(r +n)$ is a formal L-space for every $n\in \Z_{\geq 0}$. \end{thm:plusone}

-This allows us to exhibit the first known examples of formal $L$-spaces that are not the double branched cover of a quasi-alternating link.
+This allows us to exhibit the first known examples of formal L-spaces that are not the double branched cover of a quasi-alternating link.

-\begin{cor:asymmetric_formal_L_spaces} There exist infinitely many asymmetric formal $L$-spaces.
-In particular, there are infinitely many formal $L$-spaces that are not the double-branched cover of any link in $S^3$. \end{cor:asymmetric_formal_L_spaces}
+\begin{cor:asymmetric_formal_L_spaces} There exist infinitely many asymmetric formal L-spaces.
+In particular, there are infinitely many formal L-spaces that are not the double-branched cover of any link in $S^3$. \end{cor:asymmetric_formal_L_spaces}

+\begin{rem} In the proof of Corollary~\ref{cor:asymmetric_formal_L_spaces} we will see that there exist infinitely many formal asymmetric L-spaces that arise by surgery on a knot.
+In particular, there exist formal L-space slopes that are not thin slopes.
+On the other hand, the slope $12+1/2$ is thin for $T_{5,3}$ as discussed in Example~\ref{ex:torus}, but in~\cite{Greene_thin_QA} it is shown that this slope is not a formal L-space slope.
+Thus thin slopes and formal L-space slopes are in general different. \end{rem}

-In the presence of integral formal L-space surgeries, we have a stronger result.
+In the presence of integral formal L-space slopes, we have a stronger result.

 \begin{thm:formal_integer} If $K(n)$ is a formal L-space for some $n\in \Z_{>0}$, then $K(r)$ is a formal L-space for every $r\geq n$. \end{thm:formal_integer}